Are you struggling with anxiety, depression, low self-esteem, managing perfectionism, or poor boundaries?

-While I have extensive training in many different therapy modalities and interventions, I gravitate towards a combination of Emotionally-Focused Individual Therapy (EFIT) and Cognitive Behavioral Therapy (CBT) when working with individuals.
+I have extensive training in many different therapy modalities, though I gravitate largely towards Emotionally-Focused Individual Therapy (EFIT) and Cognitive Behavioral Therapy (CBT) when working with individuals.
+Learn more about these approaches below.

 What Is It?